abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Transitivity
 ---

-The second law is maybe the least obvious, (but probably the most essential) - it states that if one object one bigger than object two, it is automatically bigger than all objects that are smaller than object two or **a ≤ b and b ≤ c ➞ a ≤ c**.
+The second law is maybe the least obvious, (but probably the most essential) - it states that if object **a** is bigger than object **b**, it is automatically bigger than all objects that are smaller than object **b** or **a ≤ b and b ≤ c ➞ a ≤ c**.

 ![Transitivity](transitivity.svg)

-This is the law that to a large extend defines what an order is: if I am better at playing soccer than my grandmother, then I would also be better at it than my grandmother's friend, whom she beats, otherwise I wouldn't really be better at her.
+This is the law that to a large extend defines what an order is: if I am better at playing soccer than my grandmother, then I would also be better at it than my grandmother's friend, whom she beats, otherwise I wouldn't really be better than her.

 Antisymmetry
 ---